87003697/Gesture_Recognition_Jester_Dmo/README.md

 # Attention
 Please make sure a camera is avaible on your laptop/PC.

-For any question, please fill free to pull your problem.
+For any question, please feel free to pull your problem.
+My gmail is mazhiy2008@gmail.com